 Domestic Hardwood Species

 For a number of reasons, today’s discerning homeowners love hardwood flooring made in the US.
 Top American wood species include maple, oak, and hickory, with oak especially high in demand.
 As far as your design budget is concerned, both oak and hickory are available at friendlier price points when compared to more exotic species of hardwood.

 Hardwood Species with Cool Tones

 Ready to shop for hardwood?
 Explore our hardwood product catalog to find the perfect look for your home.
-Then, visit our showroom in Waunakee, WI 53597, United States.
+Then, visit our showroom in Waunakee, WI.
 Consider matching your flooring with other wood elements found within your home for a look that truly flows—oak doors with oak floors, walnut cabinets with walnut floors, and so on.
 Follow your vision, and remember—whatever style you choose, your wood floors will last for decades with the right care!